Acute pancreatitis: Antibiotics

 Up to 20 percent of people with acute pancreatitis develop an infection outside the pancreas such as bloodstream infections, pneumonia, or urinary tract infections.
 These infections are associated with an increase in mortality.
+Fluid collections around the pancreas or areas within the pancreas that experience tissue death (necrosis) may also become secondarily infected requiring the use of antibiotics.
 When an infection is suspected, antibiotics should be started while the source of the infection is being determined.
 However, if cultures are negative and no source of infection is identified, antibiotics should be discontinued.